Garlands (album)

-Garlands is the debut studio album by the Scottish rock band Cocteau Twins.
+Garlands is the debut album by the Scottish rock band Cocteau Twins.
 It was released on 10 July 1982 through the record label 4AD.
 It peaked in the Top 5 of the UK Independent Albums Chart and received support from BBC Radio 1 radio host John Peel.

 Background

-Garlands is the only album that the band recorded with original bassist Will Heggie.
+Garlands is the only full-length album that Cocteau Twins recorded with original bassist Will Heggie.
 Prior to the album, the band recorded a four-track session for John Peel in June 1982 including "Wax and Wane", "Garlands" and two songs that would appear on their subsequent Lullabies EP.
-A second John Peel Session in January 1983, including a version of "Blind Dumb Deaf", was included as bonus tracks on the cassette and CD releases of Garlands.
+A second Peel Session in January 1983, including a version of "Blind Dumb Deaf", was later included as bonus tracks on the cassette and CD releases of Garlands.
 Gordon Sharp of Cindytalk provided backing vocals on "Dear Heart", "Hearsay Please" and "Hazel".

-The sleeve of Garlands, was drafted as part of Nigel Grierson’s college project designing alternative sleeves for the Banshees’ The Scream.

 Music

 Martin C. Strong noted that the album was "hastily recorded" but featured an "interesting fusion of monochromatic rhythms, textured guitar distortion, and early sampling technology."
 Guitarist Robin Guthrie was unhappy about the recording of the album, stating in an interview for Penny Black Music in 2006:There was a lot about "Garlands" that we were really, really unhappy with.
 One of the things we had done on the demo—and used to do playing live—was put our drum box through fuzz pedals and guitar amps, so that it came out sounding really mashed up, which was what the hip-hop guys came up with a couple of years later.
 When we got to the studio there were all these technicians who were like ‘Oh no, you can’t do this stuff.’
 We felt really intimidated.
 They wouldn’t let us touch any of their stuff.
 It was like we were wee boys and they were grown-ups.
 We were like ‘You set up the drum machine like that’ and they were like, ‘Oh no!
 You can’t do that.
 It’s going into the red.’
 The drums as a result came out sounding clean and drum-machine pristine.
 It was disappointing.

 The album's sound was described in The Rough Guide to Rock as "a blend of ominous pulsating bass, stark TR808 drums, cyclical guitar and great screeching arcs of reverberating feedback, over which Liz alternated dry, brittle utterings with full-power vocal gymnastics."
 Billboard described the album as "dark post-punk."
 The Arts Desk noted that "though they had their own voice, the debut's debt to Siouxsie and the Banshees was apparent."